zuluana/homeward-sdk/README.md

 Once saved, the user can tap the icon on the home-screen and it will open a progressive web app (PWA) dedicated to redirecting the user to the link.

-The PWA stays open in the switcher and can be tapped to open the deep link.
+The PWA stays open in the switcher and can be tapped to re-open the deep link.

->  **NOTE**
->  Because Homeward requests a web page from an external server, users need to be connected to the internet to save deep links.

 ##  Custom Server